-Finance, Management, Governance & Accounting in Family Businesses track is dedicated to empirical methods and theory advancement.
-It is open to contributions focusing on the antecedents, processes and outcomes of finance and accounting (financial performance, corporate finance, financing decisions, accounting strategies, etc.), governance (board of directors, advisory boards, family councils, family meetings, etc.), and management (top management teams, leadership, etc.) in family firms.
+"Finance, Management, Governance & Accounting in Family Businesses" track is dedicated to empirical methods and theory advancement.
+It is open to contributions focusing on the antecedents, processes and outcomes of finance and accounting (financial performance, corporate finance, financing decisions, accounting strategies, etc.) governance (board of directors, advisory boards, family councils, family meetings, etc.) and management (top management teams, leadership, etc.) in family firms.

-Interaction between family coalition, business unit and individuals gives rise to idiosyncrasies which would affect the performance (Habbershon, Williams, & Macmillan, 2013) as well as the financing decisions (Mishra & McConaughy, 1999) and accounting policies of family businesses (Stockmans, Lybaert, & Voordeckers, 2010).
+Interaction between family unit, business and individuals give rise to idiosyncrasies which affect the performance (Habbershon, Williams, & Macmillan, 2013) as well as the financing decisions (Mishra & McConaughy, 1999) and accounting policies of family businesses (Stockmans, Lybaert, & Voordeckers, 2010).
 Besides, family involvement in equity and managerial positions creates a unique setting to investigate the role of formal and informal governance mechanisms (Calabrò & Mussolino, 2013).
-Although recent research endeavors contribute to our knowledge in those fields, much more attention is required to achieve a substantial progress and create new research areas at their interception.
+Investigating this unique setting would enable us to better understand governance configurations leading to a superior family firm performance (Miller & Le Breton-Miller, 2006), and help us to contribute to our general management knowledge by providing valuable insights on how to cultivate such configurations in non-family settings as well, given their applicability is not limited to family businesses (Mustakallio, Autio, & Zahra, 2002).

-From a theoretical point of view, we welcome papers with interesting and new hypotheses that may be based on, but are not limited to, agency theory, contract theory, the theory of the firm, upper echelon theory, and theories of familiness.
+From a theoretical point of view, we welcome papers with interesting and new hypotheses that may include, but are not limited to: agency theory, contract theory, the theory of the firm, upper echelon theory, and theories of familiness.
 We encourage authors to test hypotheses that may advance or help to reinterpret existing theory and knowledge in the field of family business research.

 From a methodological point of view, we also welcome critical papers and papers that may appear challenging with respect to our existing knowledge.
 For example, articles that try to isolate causal effects, apply sophisticated research designs or apply rigorous panel econometrics are strongly invited for submission.
-Ideal contributions try to tackle the endogenous nature of variables that often occurs in and flaws inference in family business research (including the often endogenous nature of the family variable itself) or offer interesting advanced panel analytics that are capable of ruling out larger arrays of potential issues associated with empirical research.
+Ideal contributions try to tackle the endogenous nature of variables that flaws inference in family business research (including the often endogenous nature of the family variable itself) or offer interesting advanced panel analytics that are capable of ruling out larger arrays of potential issues associated with empirical research.
 At the same time, ideal qualitative contributions challenge or expand existing theories or methods by going beyond the capabilities and frontiers of quantitative research.

-Ultimately, we aim for contributions which provide theoretical and practical relevance through addressing the key elements for family firms, family firm owners, and entrepreneurial families, which might be corporate performance, corporate valuation, corporate governance, corporate leadership, corporate strategy, and corporate ownership.
+We aim for contributions providing theoretical and practical relevance through addressing key elements for family firms, family firm owners, and entrepreneurial families, which might be corporate performance, corporate valuation, corporate governance, corporate leadership, corporate strategy, and corporate ownership.